Dashboard-Design/MTA_Plotly_Dashboard/README.md

 The **MTA Recovery Dashboard** is a data visualization project designed to analyze and showcase the recovery trends of New York City's public transit services after the COVID-19 pandemic.
 It provides users with interactive insights into metrics such as average daily recovery rates, days with 100% or more recovery, and trends over time across various transit services.

+Here is the link to the website: https://sajjadahmadi.pythonanywhere.com

 ---

 ## Features